marcelvenema/homelab-vagrant/README.md

 # Portable DevOps Training Lab

-The Portable DevOps Training Lab environment (PDTL) is a compact, portable DevOps lab environment which automatically installs a number of virtual machines with HashiCorp Vagrant.
+The Portable DevOps Training Lab (PDTL) is a compact, portable DevOps lab environment which automatically installs a number of virtual machines with HashiCorp Vagrant.

-envorinment envoroOmgeving is een compacte, portable omgeving welke geautomatiseerd een aantal virtuele machines installeert en configureert voor ontwikkel-, trainings- en demo doeleinden.
-De omgeving bestaat uit de volgende configuratie:

-1. Lab: 3 virtuele machines, bestaande uit 1 master-node en twee worker-nodes.
-Elk 2CPU, 2GB RAM, RockyLinux9 als OS.
+1. Lab: 3 virtuele machines, one master-node and two worker-nodes.
+Each 2CPU, 2GB RAM, RockyLinux9 operating system.

 ## Prerequisites